sethstone/commandbox-cicd-templates/templates/aws-fargate/README.md

 **cicd/scripts** - these are Bash and Powershell scripts used to deploy and undeploy the architecture to AWS.
 This requires the **aws-cli** to be installed and configured with your AWS credentials.

-🌟 Once these files are generated they are yours to customize and maintain as part of your project.
-If you need to make architectural changes you can modify the CF (CloudFormation) templates and re-run the **deploy.sh** (or **deploy.ps1**) script to update your environment.
-OR they can just be used as your starting point and you can manage the resources manually after the stacks are initially generated.
+🌟 **Once these files are generated they are yours to customize and maintain as part of your project.** 🌟  If you need to make architectural changes you can modify the CF (CloudFormation) templates and re-run the **deploy.sh** (or **deploy.ps1**) script to update your environment OR they can just be used as your starting point and you can manage the resources manually after the stacks are initially deployed.

-## Usage
+## Quickstart Usage

 **Deployment**